Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Investigation

+Rule 7(1) is to ensure that the investigations are of high quality, and the assumption is that senior officials would not be as biased, nor as vulnerable to other pressures, as those in the lower rungs of the police force.

 Various High Courts have set aside cases based on Rule 7(1).
-The rule is to ensure that the investigations are of high quality, and the assumption is that senior officials would not be as biased, nor as vulnerable to other pressures, as those in the lower rungs of the police force.

-The Andhra Pradesh High Court, in D. Ramlinga Reddy v.
+For instance, the Andhra Pradesh High Court, in D. Ramlinga Reddy v.
 State of AP, took the position that provisions of Rule 7 are mandatory and held that investigation under the SC/ST (Prevention of Atrocities) Act has to be carried out by only an officer not below the rank of DSP.
 An investigation carried out and charge sheet filed by an incompetent officer is more than likely to be quashed.
 Similarly, the Madras High Court in M. Kathiresam v.
 State of Tamil Nadu held that investigation conducted by an officer other than a DSP is improper and bad in law and proceedings based on such an investigation are required to be quashed.

 The Courts without taking into consideration the inadequacies of the State, have been punishing SC/STs (the victims) for the same.
 Shri Pravin Rashtrapal, Member of Parliament rightly pointed out that there are insufficient officers at that level.
 His statement is supported by the Annual Report of 2005-2006 of Ministry of Home Affairs.
 Of the total posts sanctioned by the government under Indian Police Service (IPS) more than 15 percent of the posts are vacant.
 This basically means that there is one IPS officer for 77,000 SC/STs.

 In the case of Karnataka, there were no officers of the required rank in three districts, as admitted by the government at the State Vigilance and Monitoring Committee (SVMC) in September 2010.Karnataka State Report 2010.
 Though officers of higher rank can conduct the investigation (the Act only says 'at least of rank'), in practice they seldom do.